1. Location & Getting There

 Which stage is the most beautiful?

-– Stage 1 (Krems–Dürnstein) for its views, wine terraces, and views of the Danube river
+- Stage 1 (Krems–Dürnstein) with great views, wine terraces, the Danube, art and culture in Krems and the famous Dürnstein Castle.

 Which stages are suitable for children or teenagers?

-Please check the stage descriptions.
+Please check the stage descriptions, distance and elevation gain.
 You know your child best.
+There are no exposed or dangerous sections on the trail.

 Can I walk the trail with a pushchair?